MarcelineVQ/Phylactrify/readme.md

 The buff this trinket provides does not re-apply when you ressurect so this addon fixes that.

 `/regear` in game to see some options

+* This addon is made by and for `Weird Vibes` of Turtle WoW.